The Gambia - Victims and Resisters

 In fear of retribution under Jammeh’s autocratic rule Gambians were denied free speech, but upon Jammeh’s exile in 2017, the country started on a path of transitional justice.
 The photographs and testimonies are part of the ongoing journey to give face, and a voice, for the first time in 22 years, to those who survived horrific human rights abuses, to the families who lost loved ones and to those who resisted.

 Many die-hard Jammeh supporters are still in denial of the litany of crimes he and his cadre are now being accused of, and a number of the perpetrators walk freely among the populace.
-Collaborating closely with the Gambia Centre for Victims of Human Rights Violations, and The Gambia’s Truth, Reconciliation and Reparations Commission (TRRC), the ongoing project, now four years in the making has become a travelling exhibition used as part of their outreach work around the country as a tool for dialogue around human rights, transitional justice, and national healing, as well as becoming a historical record for the future generations.
+Collaborating closely with the Gambia Centre for Victims of Human Rights Violations, and The Gambia’s Truth, Reconciliation and Reparations Commission (TRRC), the ongoing project has become a travelling exhibition used as part of their outreach work around the country as a tool for dialogue around human rights, transitional justice, and national healing, as well as becoming a historical record for the future generations.

 Jason Florio + Helen Jones-Florio